 When an infant first begins their finger food journey, they swallow a minimal amount of solid food as they develop their oral-motor skills and remain nutritionally supported by human milk and/or formula.
 Regardless of how solid food is introduced (purees, finger foods, or a combination of both), we know it challenges the infant's digestive system, as evidenced by the change in color, smell, and stool texture.
 To this end, caregivers should not become instantly alarmed if they see a small chunk of undigested carrot, a hull of corn, or flaxseed in their child's stool as long as the child is growing appropriately.
-To date, there is no research to suggest that infants who follow baby-led weaning or a finger food first approach are more likely to experience symptoms suggestive of digestive problems such as increased reflux, abdominal discomfort, diarrhea, food allergies, or poor weight gain.
+To date, there is no research to suggest that infants who follow baby-led weaning (self-feeding) are more likely to experience symptoms suggestive of digestive problems such as increased reflux, abdominal discomfort, diarrhea, food allergies, or poor weight gain.

 Appetites vary from baby to baby.
 It is totally normal for babies to skip a meal now and then.
 When they’re starting solids, some babies do not understand what they are supposed to do with the food, and it's natural for parents to interpret their behavior as disinterest in food.
 Try a little show-and-tell: if you pick up the food and start eating it yourself, your baby may follow your lead.
 As you and your babies get further into their eating journey, check with your pediatrician if you have any concerns about their weight or growth.